xuankimtran/docs-1/pages/katalon-studio/docs/how-to-capture-objects-in-hybrid-apps.md

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/capture-objects-in-hybrid-apps/add-webview-mobile-keyword.001.jpeg" width="70%" alt="Add switch to Webview">

-8. Click **Save Script**.
+5. Click **Save Script**.
 An open dialog asks you to save captured objects into the Object Repository of Katalon Studio.
 Click **OK** to save recorded actions and objects.

-9. In the new test case saved from step 7, do as follows:
+6. In the new test case saved from step 5, do as follows:
    - Switch to the Script tab.
    - Remove command line **Close Application**.
    - Run the test script.

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/capture-objects-in-hybrid-apps/results-after-recording-mobile-test.png" width="70%" alt="Results after recording mobile test">

-10. Next, open Chrome Browser and navigate to **chrome://inspect/#devices**.
+7. Next, open Chrome browser and navigate to **chrome://inspect/#devices**.
       The **chrome://inspect** page displays:
       - The name of your Android testing device.
       - The version of Chrome that's running on the device, with the version number in parentheses.